Ottawa Gee-Gees football: Bob O'Billovich (1970)

-Don Gilbert led powerhouse (1971-75)
+Don Gilbert led powerhouse (1971–75)

 Fresh from a National Championship push, the Gee-Gees reloaded with the hire of Don Gilbert, a former star quarterback for his hometown Buffalo Bulls, he went on to play in the CFL before landing with the Gee-Gees.
 One of Gilbert's key advantages he brought to Ottawa was a strong recruiting prowess on both sides of the border.
 With an influx of American talent from his native New York, the Gee-Gees began assembling what is hailed by many as the best Canadian college football team of all time.

 1975 Vanier Cup champions

-The undefeated 1975 National Championship team (11-0) is considered to be one of the most dominant in Canadian college history.
+The undefeated 1975 National Championship team (11–0) is considered to be one of the most dominant in Canadian university history.
 That team became the first to finish with a perfect record after winning a Vanier Cup.
 Even to this day, the 1975 team still holds several CIS and OUA team and individual records.
-Players from the 1975 team were selected to the CIS All-Canadian team 13 times during their college careers.
+Players from the 1975 team were selected to the CIS All-Canadian team 13 times during their university careers.
 During their CIS careers, players from the 1975 team were selected as OUAA an OQIFC All-Stars 42 times.